 It would seem to follow then, that if feminists consider the gender wage gap to be among their chief causes, they'd be just as concerned by another fight for fair wages — the Fight for $15, the movement to raise the national minimum wage.

 A November report from Oxfam America and the Institute for Women's Policy Research found that of the 23.5 million Americans working low-wage jobs, 19 million of them are women.
 Adult women made up some 75% of these low-wage earners as of 2014, and many of them are the heads of their households and primary breadwinners — especially in low-income families.

-The staggering number of women earning these low wages is only expected to increase.
-By 2024, when 1 in 6 of all jobs will be considered low-wage women's work, according to the report.
+The staggering number of women earning these low wages is only expected to increase: By 2024, 1 in 6 of all jobs will be considered low-wage women's work, according to the report.

 Meanwhile, the strike on International Women's Day only served to shed light on the particular circumstances low-income women face in the United States.
 Many people worried these women may not be able to participate in A Day Without A Woman because they couldn't afford to lose a day's wages or risk losing their jobs.
 That such an explicitly feminist day of action had become surrounded by anxieties about low-wage earning women speaks to how central those issues should be to the movement.

 "Today, we see an example of true sacrifice in the Fight for $15, where workers have gone on strike against international chains like McDonald's," organizer Tamika Mallory wrote in a March 8 op-ed for Time.
 She argued that low-income women had led strikes throughout history, shaping the modern-day feminist movement.

 All things considered, it seems almost self-evident that the Fight for $15 isn't just a progressive issue, but a feminist one.